The unique quirks, oddities and head-scratchers of Red Sox' 2026 schedule

 • Trysta Krick (@Trysta_Krick)

-Pirates at Cardinals Prediction: Odds, expert picks, starting pitchers, betting trends, stats for August 25
+Tigers at Athletics Prediction: Odds, expert picks, starting pitchers, betting trends, stats for August 27

-It's Monday, August 25 and the Pirates (57-74) are in St. Louis to take on the Cardinals (64-67).
-Johan Oviedo is slated to take the mound for Pittsburgh against Michael McGreevy for St. Louis.
+It's Wednesday, August 27 and the Tigers (78-55) are in Sacramento to take on the Athletics (61-72).
+Casey Mize is slated to take the mound for Detroit against Luis Morales for the A's.

 Let's dive into the matchup and find a sweat or two.
 We’ve got all the info and analysis you need to know ahead of the game, including the latest info on how to catch first pitch, odds, recent team performance, player stats, and of course, our predictions, picks & best bets for the game from our modeling tools and staff of experts.